 Object, Emotion and Description

-This is a game I perfected on the Episode Forums.
+This is a game I perfected on the ShanniiWrites Forums.
 I designed it to help writers flesh out their characters, so it will help for sure!
 Thanks to the format of the forums, it works best there, so check it out!

 It’s easy enough to understand.
 Here are the rules: